babel/notes/2018/2018-10/oct-08.md

 ## Agenda

-- Should we run a community meeting?
+- Should we run a community meeting? (office hours)
+- Similarly, a Babel meetup?
 - Figure out a good time for the core meeting